 Don’t forget to let someone on shore know when you plan to return.
 Keep an eye on the current weather as well as any changes that may be coming, and if a storm is brewing don’t risk going out on the water.
 Night fishing irresponsibly can not only put you in danger, but can also endanger other boaters that may also be out on the water with you.

-Additionally, keeping a first aid kit on board (here is a good one to buy) can be a very good idea.
+Additionally, keeping a first aid kit on board can be a very good idea.
 This can help with basic injuries such as cuts and scrapes, as well as more serious injuries such as bites from wild animals like snakes, insects or other animals that may be more active at night.

 Stay Organized – Tackle, Boat, Everything